Ladvien/ladvien.github.io/_drafts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 It was a tough one.

 ## TL;DR
 There was error I had a hell of a time debugging.
 Installing the toolchain is fairly straightforward, _except_ CUDA.
 At the time of writing this article (2018-04-29), there is a version mismatch between CUDA and CUDNN in the Arch Linux repositories.
-Of course, this is tricky to see, since CUDA is part of the Arch `nvidia` package.

 This results in an the following error every time I tried to import tensorflow in Python.
 ```